DMIT-1508/DMIT-1508-Workbook-A04-dgilleland/README.md

 ## Schedule

 > The following schedule is subject to change.
 Consult the course outline for the mark distribution.
+See the [Agenda](./Agenda.md) for details on upcoming and completed topics.

 ```mermaid
 gantt